Electrolux Assesses Their First 6 Months with Virtual Agents

 The experience, results, and roadmap for future call automation with SmartAction that Ross describes above is not unique to Electrolux.
 Our online reviews tell the same story.

-Discover the 3-5 call types and chats in your contact center that are perfect for AI automation by scheduling your AI-Readiness Assessment.
+Discover the 3-5 call types and chats in your contact center that are perfect for AI automation by taking the 5-min Online AI-Readiness Assessment.
 You can also learn more about cloud-based virtual agents in Frost & Sullivan’s recent white paper, The AI-Powered Virtual Agent: Actionable Strategies for Contact Center Leaders.